 And then it struck him: he would combine his dreams of travel with his favorite activity and make it his goal to go fishing in all 50 states.

 Hale grew up in Bloomburg, TX.
-“My dad had a couple of stock ponds on our farm and that’s how I learned to fish.”
+“My dad had a couple of stock ponds on our farm and that’s how I learned to fish,” he explains.
 There are also several great fishing lakes in the area, such as Wright Patman Lake and Caddo Lake, on the border with Louisiana.
 His dad taught him to catch Channel Catfish, and he “didn’t need much help after that.”

 When he was eighteen, Hale started working as a logging contractor.
 “I loved fishing when I was a kid, but then I started my company and I didn’t have a whole lot of time for fishing anymore.”